Josephine Wright Chapman: Personal

 Chapman was described as "modest, direct, simple," with "ability, energy, and indomitable faith in herself."
 (Ladies Home Journal, October 1914).
 Raised in Fitchburg, Massachusetts, Chapman was one of four daughters to Mary E. Wright and James Levi Chapman, the president of the Fitchburg Machine Works.
+Miss Chapman retired in 1925 and moved to Paris.
+She later went to England, where her London home was destroyed in the aerial blitz of 1940.
+She then moved to Bradford-on-Avon.